637 4060 ADDRESS: 60 Mount Street Lower, Grand Canal Dock, Dublin 2 info@merrionultrasound.ie

 This is a routine ultrasound scan that is used to check for any abnormalities in the baby.
 One of the things that the sonographer will look at is the amniotic fluid volume.
 They will assess whether there is too much or too little fluid around the baby.

-Too much amniotic fluid can indicate a problem with the pregnancy, while too little fluid can put the baby at risk of dehydration.
+Too much amniotic fluid can sometimes indicate a problem with the pregnancy, while too little fluid can affect the baby’s growth and movement.
 Therefore, amniotic fluid is an important indicator of fetal health, and it plays a vital role in the 20-week scan.

 What can you expect at the 20-week scan?